xaindex/x-do-image/README.md

 ![t2i](assets/stable-samples/txt2img/768/merged-0005.png)

 This repository contains [Stable Diffusion](https://github.com/CompVis/stable-diffusion) models trained from scratch and will be continuously updated with new checkpoints.
 The following list provides an overview of all currently available models.
-More coming soon.

 ## Requirements